 Pittsburgh-Area Schools with EMT Training Courses

-Students who are looking for EMT classes in Pittsburgh will find one school about eight minutes from downtown and another about 45 minutes away.
-This article looks at both and the basic EMT training programs they offer.
+Students who are looking for EMT classes in Pittsburgh will find one school about nine miles from downtown and another about 19 miles away.
+This article looks at both schools and the EMT training programs they offer.
 These programs meet state and national certification standards.
 There is also a table of pertinent information about each school, such as enrollment, costs and school type.
-Information on one other Pittsburgh school that offers more advanced training to individuals who are already certified is included at the end of the article.

-- Located just two miles from downtown Pittsburgh, the Community College of Allegheny County offers a basic EMT training program.
-The school also has continuing education classes for EMS personnel filling certification maintenance requirements.
+- Located about nine miles from downtown Pittsburgh, the Community College of Allegheny County offers basic EMT and advanced AEMT training programs.
+The school also has a program for EMS emergency medical responders and refresher courses for EMS personnel who are fulfilling certification maintenance requirements.

-- At Westmoreland County Community College, 36 miles from the Pittsburgh city center in Youngwood, students can receive basic EMT training.
+- At Westmoreland County Community College, about 19 miles from the Pittsburgh city center in Youngwood, students can pursue basic EMT training.

 Community College of Allegheny County